 - Building properties in violation of environmental standards, or in such a way that causes unreasonable environmental or health concerns

-It can be difficult to know whether the behavior you have experienced or witnessed constitutes professional malpractice.
+It can be difficult to know whether the behavior you have experienced or witnessed constitutes construction malpractice.
 The Business Trial Group has in-depth understanding of the law related to these types of claims, and we will help you determine whether you can pursue legal action.

 Malpractice claims often require experts in the relevant field to provide testimony.
 Expert testimony can help establish the legal standards involved so that any deviation from those standards can be made transparent.
 In the event that your case goes to trial, the jury has to be convinced that the actions for which you are suing were outside of the bounds of the law and any reasonable professional standards.

 With our firm’s expansive connections in the architectural and engineering fields, we have the resources to provide qualified experts who can testify to the improper conduct you have experienced.

 For example, a common legal issue that arises with construction projects is failure to pay for work performed.
 We regularly represent all types of contractors in payment and performance bond claims.
 Because we handle these claims on a contingency-fee basis, our clients are not subjected to additional financial pressure above and beyond their unpaid work.

-A statute of limitations applies to most types of lawsuits.
-This is the period of time in which the lawsuit must be filed after the initial offense.
-A construction defect lawsuit must be filed within four years of whichever occurs most recently:
+A statute of limitations – or the period of time in which the lawsuit must be filed after the initial offense – applies to most types of lawsuits.
+A construction defect lawsuit must be filed within four years of whichever occurred most recently:

 - The date of actual possession by the owner